sinch/sinch-sdk-java/README.md

 ### Jackson/Java EE/jaxrs/Jakarta Compatibility Consideration
 The transition from <code>javax</code> to <code>jakarta</code> namespaces with the Java EE to Jakarta EE migration may cause compatibility issues.
 Refer to [Oracle's note about the transition](https://blogs.oracle.com/javamagazine/post/transition-from-java-ee-to-jakarta-ee) for additional details.

-Jackson's maintainers provide two variants of the library:
+Jackson maintainers provide two variants of the library:
 > (*) NOTE: Jakarta-RS is the package under jakarta.ws.rs, replacing older JAX-RS which lived under javax.ws.rs.
 For JAX-RS variant, see repo jackson-jaxrs-providers

 By default, the Sinch Java SDK uses the "new" [jackson-jakarta-rs-providers](https://github.com/FasterXML/jackson-jakarta-rs-providers).
 However, you can switch to the "older" [jackson-jaxrs-providers](https://github.com/FasterXML/jackson-jaxrs-providers) if required.